 - How to Obtain Tourist, Business, and Work Visas for Brazil

 - How to Obtain Permanent Visas and Citizenship to Brazil

 - How to Establish a Company in Brazil

 - How to Import into Brazil

 - How to Generate Innovation using governmental incentives in Brazil

 International Labor Organization provides information about national labor laws for countries around the world, including Brazil.

-Brazilian Revenue Service (Receita Federal) provides information about the Brazilian tax system and general tax-related issues and questions.
-The site has a reduced English-language version of the Brazilian version.
+Brazilian Revenue Service (Receita Federal) provides information in English about the Brazilian tax system and general tax-related issues and questions.